 It is important to note that selecting the criteria for banks included in the group of stress-tested banks is somewhat challenging.
-To alleviate this problem, we follow the selection criteria adopted by Borges et al. (2019), who study how the EU stress testing exercises affect market reactions.
-The authors implement an event study methodology for three stress testing frameworks (2010, 2011, and 2014).
-The authors consider a sample of banks participating in all three stress tests.
+To alleviate this problem, we follow the selection criteria adopted by Borges et al. (2019), who analyse the market reaction to the EU stress testing exercises.
+The authors implement an event study methodology for three stress testing frameworks (2010, 2011, and 2014) and consider a sample of banks participating in all three stress tests.
 In other words, the participating banks in their sample have been stressed yearly since the start of the EU stress testing framework, where data is publicly disclosed.